Alan-Qin/Transfer_attack_RAP/README.md

       --adv_steps: 8, the step for inner maximization

 #### This code is based on [source code from NeurIPS 2021 paper](https://github.com/ZhengyuZhao/Targeted-Tansfer) , *"On Success and Simplicity: A Second Look at Transferable Targeted Attacks"*.
-The used dataset is also contained in this repository.
+The used dataset is also contained in their repository.
 Please consider leaving a :star: on their repository.